Massive IoT refers to the Internet of Things on an unprecedented scale.

 That's about 4X the 18.3 ZB created in 2019.

-For instance, Walmart said in 2021 that they manage about 1.5B messages from IoT devices daily.
-In particular, the company uses IoT to help maintain food in refrigerators and coolers and plan beforehand in-store maintenance needs.
+For instance, in 2021, Walmart said they managed about 1.5B messages from IoT devices daily.
+In particular, the company uses IoT to help maintain food in refrigerators and coolers and plan in-store maintenance needs beforehand.

 #3.
 Massive IoT and critical IoT: what are the differences?

-On the other hand, massive IoT is characterised by many connections, small data volumes, infrequent transmissions, low-cost devices and stringent requirements on energy consumption.
+On the other hand, massive IoT is characterized by many connections, small data volumes, infrequent transmissions, low-cost devices, and stringent requirements on energy consumption.

 In essence, fundamental differences between critical and massive IoT include: